MOSES * EGYPT * SPAETH

 Freud was as rooted in the Enlightenment with thinkers such as Locke and Newton - and in the new science especially Darwin - and was a confirmed atheist who often rejected the belief in supernatural faith as inconsistent with the scientific method.
 To a colleague, Oskar Pfiste, who was a Christian pastor in Switzerland, Sigmund Freud had (in 1918) posed a question:

 However, Freud seems to have had an essential position for the making of his momentous discoveries leading to psychoanalysis - when influenced early by knowledge from his own Jewish background and simultaneously keeping and outside position by being an atheist and avoiding Jewish customs.
-Thus, he succeded in developing interpersonal examination of the unconscious mind into an apparently new therapeutic intervention, the psychoanalysis.
-According to Peter Gay, Professor of history at Yale University, in his book, "Freud: A Godless Jew" (1987) - it was the mentioned basis of the knowledge and the freedom that enabled Freud to pierce the taboo topics of sexuality and the unconscious.
+Thus, he succeeded in developing interpersonal examination of the unconscious mind into an apparently new therapeutic intervention, the psychoanalysis.
+According to Peter Gay, Professor in history at Yale University, in his book, "Freud: A Godless Jew" (1987) - it was the mentioned basis of the knowledge and the freedom that enabled Freud to pierce the taboo topics of sexuality and the unconscious.

 There are atheists and there are atheists, i.e. those who renounce religion and those who have atheism as a 'religion' - it could be said that Freud appeared as both.
 He admired Moses and yet Moses was the founder of a world religion.
 In connection with his own position he has explained: